 Duncraig Badminton Club welcomes experienced players who are interested in playing badminton in a friendly, sociable environment.
-Club night is every Wednesday from 8pm between the beginning of February and the end of November.
+We play every Wednesday night from 8-10pm between January and December.
 We play with feather shuttlecocks, across all four courts at Duncraig Recreation Centre.
 Games are usually timed to ensure everyone gets plenty of matches.
 Our membership consists of around 40 players of all ages and nationalities and we are regularly joined by visitors, many of whom come back and join as members.

 Duncraig Badminton Club is affiliated with the Badminton Association of Western Australia (BAWA) and being a member of Duncraig Badminton Club means that you will also gain BAWA membership.
 This provides you with reduced competition entry fees, invitations to key BAWA events, playing insurance and a range of discounts detailed on the BAWA website.
 Your membership fees will also support WA states teams and develop the next generation of badminton players.